nereusx/dotfiles/README.md

 The other's are just my tests.

 I have serveral ROOT partitions (32-64GB) which are distros installed, one home partition witch is common for all distros and a huge magnetic disk which is my /srv directory.
 There are many utilities to keep all those in working order.

-Note: I discover that in a few distros, jed (and my ~/.jed scripts) are not working well because `shsl` (part of libslang that JED is uses) isn't installed even if libslang it is.

 ## WARNING